-In a nutshell, Fiber-Optic Internet vs. Cable: Fiber is faster than copper, can go longer distances, is more secure, reliable, and durable than copper, is easier to scale, and is less expensive in the long run than copper.
+In a nutshell, Fiber-Optic Internet vs. Cable: Fiber is faster than copper, can go longer distances, is more secure, reliable, and durable than copper, is easier to scale and is less expensive in the long run than copper.

 While most company decision-makers are aware of fiber’s speed advantages, other perks are less well-known.
 Spending money on newer technology might feel dangerous, especially for businesses that rely on Internet access for customer communications, productivity, and collaboration.

 If the circuit is longer than 15,000 feet, Ethernet over Copper (EoC) is usually not an option.
-Having your bandwidth provided over fibre can be an invaluable benefit for enterprises considering switching their phone services to Voice-over-IP (VoIP).
+Having your bandwidth provided over fiber can be an invaluable benefit for enterprises considering switching their phone services to Voice-over-IP (VoIP).

 - Upload/Download Speed

-Many Atlantech Online clients who connect to our network by fibre can send data at speeds of up to 1 gigabit per second.
+Many Atlantech Online clients who connect to our network by fiber can send data at speeds of up to 1 gigabit per second.
 That’s a lot faster than the federal government’s definition of broadband, which as of January 2019 was 25 Mbps uploads and 3 Mbps downloads.

 The concept of “waiting for items to load” is soon to become obsolete, thanks to technological advancements.

 As the signal is carried from the central office, it degrades for copper Internet networks (CO).
-Long-haul networks were the first to use fibre.
+Long-haul networks were the first to use fiber.
 Fiber optic cable connects cell phone towers in faraway regions to the network.

 Fiber optic is regarded as a cost-effective approach to rapidly boost your Internet security in an era when cybersecurity is receiving more attention.